Code-Institute-Submissions/thirty-seconds-maths/README.md

 - I confirm that no errors occured running the CSS code through the CSS Validation Service

-- I can confirm that no errors occured running the JavaScript code through the JSLint tool.
+- I can confirm that no errors occured running the JavaScript code through the JSLint Service.

-### Browser Compatibilty
+#### Browser Compatibilty

 I confirm that the website works and looks good in the three main browsers: Google Chrome, Safari, Mozilla Firefox.
 Something has been noticed in the Safari browser that is mentioned in the Unsolved Bugs section.

+#### Responsivness

+I can confirm that the website works and looks good on all standard screen sizes using the chrome developer tools.
+In additon, the websites responsiveness was tested on an IPhone 12 Pro and a MacBook Air.